-1.1.
-The road will provide access to 2,500 new homes, a primary school, community facilities and retail development and form a new link around the south of Wokingham town.
+- 1.1.
+The completed road will provide access to 2,500 new homes, a primary school, community facilities and retail development and form a new link around the south of Wokingham town.
 The development cannot come forward without the road.
+The road will be brought forward in 4 stages: - (1) Montague Park (on site, being provided by the developer) - (2) Eastern Gateway (WBC working with Network Rail, Planning application work has commenced) - (3) Spine Road & Western Gateway Phase 1 - (4) Western Gateway Phase 2

 - 2.1.
 Feasibility work has been completed on a number of different route options for the South Wokingham Distributor Road.
-The first section of the route is already being built through Montague Park (formally Buckhurst Park).
+The first section of the route is already being built through Montague Park (formerly Buckhurst Park).
 The new junction on to the existing A329 is complete and in operation. - 2.2.
 A public consultation exercise where the results the feasibility work were presented was undertaken during the summer that ran from the end of June to the end of August. - 2.3.
 Discussions are ongoing with developers for the remainder of the development sites in South Wokingham. - 2.4.
 Work at Montague Park is continuing.
 The site is expected to be built out by 2020. - 2.5.
 Discussions with developers on other sites in South Wokingham continue. - 2.6.
-The results of the feasibility study consultation along with an officer recommendation for the optimal route will be presented to the Council's executive in November 2014 and subsequently agreed. - 2.7.
+The results of the feasibility study consultation along with an officer recommendation for the optimal route was be presented to the Council's executive in November 2014 and subsequently agreed. - 2.7.
 The programme for delivery is phased as it is dependent upon development coming forward.
 Early delivery of the road would encourage developers to bring sites forward and funding for the scheme could potentially then be repaid from s106 / CIL contributions. - 2.8.
 Design work with Network Rail for the provision of a new road bridge over the Waterloo Main line has commenced.
 This will enable to the delivery of the section of the Distribution Road known as the Eastern Gateway.